Frequently Asked Questions

-While Braille Institute centers remain temporarily closed due to COVID-19, we are bringing “online” classes and services to you within the comfort and safety of your home via Microsoft TEAMS video or audio calls.
+While Braille Institute centers remain temporarily closed due to COVID-19, we are bringing “online” classes and services to you remotely within the comfort and safety of your home via Microsoft TEAMS video or audio calls.
 You can also participate in a “live” session with a Braille Institute instructor or consultant by video or phone call.
 You do not need a computer or smartphone to participate, participants can call in using their telephone.
 Like all of our programs and services, these are free of charge.

 We have a wonderful variety of classes available!
-Call 1-800-272-4553 today to schedule your free low vision consultation and you’ll be one step closer to attending Braille Institute and registering for the wonderful variety of classes offered each semester, all free and enjoyed from the comfort and safety of your home.
+Call 1-800-272-4553 today to schedule your free remote low vision consultation and you’ll be one step closer to attending Braille Institute and registering for the wonderful variety of classes offered each semester, all free and enjoyed from the comfort and safety of your home.
 Workshops are open to all.
 Check out our online Class Catalogs & Events.

 Why are Braille Institute centers temporarily closed?

 In an abundance of caution, classes and services were temporarily suspended at all seven Braille Institute centers in March 2020.
 With the ongoing uncertainty, we continue to offer ‘live’ remote services via online workshops and classes, and virtual one-on-one sessions by video or phone-call that can be conducted from the comfort of your home.
 View our schedule of online classes here.
 We also encourage students to utilize our digital library services to access audio books.

 How long will in-person classes and services be suspended – are there other options?

 Yes, there are options while our services and in-person classes are temporarily suspended at our physical centers due to COVID-19.
-Call 1-800-272-4553 today to schedule your free low vision consultation and you’ll be one step closer to attending free online classes, if not already a Braille Institute student, all enjoyed from the comfort and safety of your home.
+Call 1-800-272-4553 today to schedule your free, remote, low vision consultation and you’ll be one step closer to attending free online classes, if not already a Braille Institute student, all enjoyed from the comfort and safety of your home.
 Online workshops are also available and open to all.
 Check out our online Class Catalogs & Events.